Thaerious/euchre/readme.md

-## Start Here
+# Start Here

+## 🛠️ Development Setup
+- `pip install .[dev]`
 - Use `source ./venv/bin/activate` when opening a new terminal.
-- On fresh repos, don't forget to install the local module with `pip install -e .`.
+- On fresh repos use `pip install -e .` to install the library locally.

----

-## 🛠️ Development Setup

 ### Running Tests